-Dismantled fuel theft network at generator in Guantánamo: seven arrested
+Dismantling of fuel theft network in generator group in Guantánamo: What is known?

-Seven detained in Guantánamo for stealing diesel from a 110 kV generator: they filled the engines with water and sold the fuel on the informal market.
+Seven detained in Guantánamo for stealing diesel from a 110 kV generator: they were filling the engines with water and selling the fuel on the informal market.

 Generator (i) and Fuel (d)Photo © Collage Facebook/Guantánamo and its Truth